Biblical Sabbath

 The Sabbath is a weekly day of rest or time of worship given in the Bible as the seventh day.
 It is observed differently in Judaism and Christianity and informs a similar occasion in several other faiths.
 Observation and remembrance of Sabbath is one of the Ten Commandments ("Remember the sabbath day, to keep it holy") considered to be the fourth in Judaism, Eastern Orthodoxy, and most Protestant traditions, and the third in Roman Catholic and Lutheran traditions.

 Etymology

 Sabbath

 The Biblical Hebrew Shabbat is a verb meaning "to cease" or "to rest", its noun form meaning a time or day of cessation or rest.
 Its Anglicized pronunciation is Sabbath.
-A cognate Babylonian Sapattum or Sabattum is reconstructed from the lost fifth Enūma Eliš creation account, which is read as: "[Sa]bbatu shalt thou then encounter, mid[month]ly".

-It is regarded as a form of Sumerian sa-bat ("mid-rest"), rendered in Akkadian as um nuh libbi ("day of mid-repose").
+A number of scholars propose a cognate Akkadian word šapattu or šabattu, which refers to the day of the full moon.
+A lexicographic list found in the library of Ashurbanipal glosses šabattu as "[the gods'] day of the heart's rest" (ūm nûḫ libbi), although this probably refers to the appeasement of the gods' anger.
+Other scholars doubt that the Akkadian and Hebrew terms share a common etymology.